Just Stop Oil: Sporting events

 On 17 April, during evening sessions at the 2023 World Snooker Championship, two protesters attempted to climb onto two tables at the Crucible Theatre in Sheffield, disrupting first-round matches between Robert Milkins and Joe Perry and between Mark Allen and Fan Zhengyi.
 One protester climbed onto the table where Milkins was playing Perry and spread an orange powder on it, halting play on that table for the night after efforts to remove the powder failed.
 Another protester failed to climb onto the table where Allen was playing Fan, after being restrained by referee Olivier Marteel.
 Both protesters were arrested.
 The match between Fan and Allen resumed after a 45-minute delay and the match between Milkins and Perry was rescheduled to begin again the following day.

-Protesters forced a stoppage at the 27 May Rugby Premiership final between Saracens and Sale Sharks by invading the pitch and throwing orange paint powder on the field.
+Protesters forced a stoppage at the 27 May Rugby Premiership final between Saracens and Sale Sharks, in Twickenham, west London, by invading the pitch and throwing orange paint powder on the field.
 Two men were later charged by the Metropolitan Police with aggravated trespass.

 On 1 June, prior to the eve of the one-off Test match between England and Ireland, the England cricket team bus was briefly halted by Just Stop Oil protestors during the team's way when they were set to reach the Lord's ground.
 England wicketkeeper Jonny Bairstow shared images on Instagram of Just Stop Oil activists who had disrupted England's team bus.
 On 28 June, the second Test of the 2023 Ashes series between England and Australia at Lord's was briefly interrupted by Just Stop Oil protestors who ran onto the outfield with bags of orange powder, but were stopped before reaching the wicket, one being carried off by Bairstow.
 Three protestors were arrested.

 On 5 July, two protesters interrupted a tennis match at the 136th Wimbledon Championships by throwing orange confetti and jigsaw pieces onto the court.

 On 17 July, one of the protesters who had disrupted play during the World Snooker Championship attempted to disrupt their own graduation ceremony at University of Exeter along with another individual.

-On 21 July, during the 151st Open Championship at Hoylake, 4 protesters attempted to disrupt play, by running onto the 17th hole, setting off a flare, and throwing orange powder onto the green.
+On 21 July, during the 151st Open Championship at Hoylake, four protesters attempted to disrupt play, by running onto the 17th hole, setting off a flare, and throwing orange powder onto the green.
 They were later arrested by police.